Skip to main content

 Damage and missing items

-Your landlord can make deductions if you cause or allow damage in your home.
+Your landlord can keep money from your deposit if you cause or allow damage in your home.
 This includes accidental damage.

 You could be charged for things like: